 Have you ever cooked yourself a nice fillet of salmon and noticed a hungry face wagging their tail nearby?
-If so, you may have asked yourself whether or not salmon is it an appropriate food for your dog or not.
+If so, you may have asked yourself whether or not salmon is it an appropriate food for your dog.
 If you have taken a stroll down the pet aisle lately, you can probably answer this question.
 It’s not only a good source of protein for your pooch, but it also has many other added benefits.

 Like anything else, however, there are some precautionary measures you want to take before feeding your pet this fish.
 Take a look at the article below as we will discuss all of the pros and cons of this pet food ingredient.